benjibromberg/plantismash/README-Release.md

 ### 3️⃣  Automatic Tagging via GitHub Actions

-If you prefer, you can skip the manual tag step and let GitHub Actions handle it.
+When you:
+-  push new changes to the master branch or

-When you push a branch named:
+-  create and push a branch named:
 ```
 release/<MAJOR>.<MINOR>.<PATCH>
 ```